DigitalPublishingToolkit/NN09/md/10Rules.md

 If the problem at hand were only the uncertainty of the future, it wouldn’t be half as bad.
 That is something we can handle, something we don’t need a rule before the rule for.
-The problem, of course, is that we are human.
+The problem is, of course, that we are human.
 We believe that we can make assumptions about the future based on our experiences in the present and the past.
 We tell each other stories, extrapolating their meaning into the future, and use